YXTang03/UCL_Drug_Design_Notebook/0929_cloning_and_expression/Design an Expression Construct.md

 **Exon**:  click 'exon'.
 A part of the gene sequence will be highlighted.

-**CDS**: click 'CDS' (codons).
+**CDS**: click 'CDS' (Coding Sequence).
 Highlighted part reflects what is translated by a ribosome.
 The sequence starts with a start codon and terminates with a terminating codon.
 We can also find a translated protein sequence at the bottom-left area.

 What we want in this job is the codon sequence, since some genomic fragments in the whole gene or exons do not express protein, clicking `Display: FASTA` enables us to copy the codon sequence.